 Aware of the Mimic Method’s potential, Ness decided to expand his business.
 After attending conferences, plugging into business networks and researching entrepreneurship skills and tactics, he hired his first remote employee, then another and another.

-Soon, he thought less about travelling and learning, and more about digital structures and workflow systems.
+Soon, he thought less about traveling and learning, and more about digital structures and workflow systems.
 It began to make more sense for Ness to settle down somewhere, at least for a while, and concentrate more on the business.

 The decision coincided with his introduction to psychedelics.
 Last summer, he began experimenting with microdosing LSD and took his first full trip in January.
 As a person who meditates regularly, Ness found psychedelics the other side of the coin to that practice.